 The class continued to walk until the professor stopped us and pointed out a pipe that appeared to be pouring a red liquid into the water, with dogs surrounding it and drinking from the liquid.
 He then pointed to a building directly above this pipe.

 “This is the slaughterhouse,” he said.
-Through this pipe, he explained, the slaughterhouse sends a consistent flow of blood, meat pieces, and toxic cleaning chemicals directly into the river.
+Through this pipe, he explained, the slaughterhouse sends a constant flow of blood, meat pieces, and cleaning chemicals directly into the river.

-Horrified, we continued to walk along the edge of the river, stepping around the reeds that had the paws of dead dogs protruding out.
-The professor explained as we walked that many of the people and farmers in the area continue to use the water to feed their cattle and water their crops.An image of the
+Horrified, we continued along the edge of the river, stepping around the reeds that had the paws of dead dogs protruding out.
+The professor explained as we walked that many of the people and farmers in the area continue to use the water to feed their cattle and water their crops, unaware of the detrimental effects to their health.

 After walking and talking for a bit, the professor stopped us again and pointed back at the slaughterhouse now that we had a better view.

 “What does it say on the building?” he asked us.
 The slaughterhouse proudly had the words Municipalidad de Cusco plastered on the side.
-“It’s a government-owned slaughterhouse.”
+“It’s a government-owned slaughterhouse," he said grimly.

 The professor guided us further along, walking us through mounds of toxic waste that had been left from nearby construction projects.
 He spoke more about his personal efforts to clean up the river, taking university classes to pick up trash, or speaking directly to government workers from the slaughterhouse.